 - Regularly review and discuss the test results with your child, reinforcing strengths and developing strategies to support concept/skill attainment for underdeveloped areas.

 1. How can I most effectively help my child prepare for tests?

 While each child is unique and may benefit from a slightly different approach to test preparation, recognition of the need to prepare is the first and most important step.
-Pay attention to the content your child is studying so you can ask questions about the unit or chapter.
+Pay attention to the content your child is studying, so you can ask questions about the unit or chapter.
 Work with your child to read and review assignments on a regular basis rather than putting things off until the last moment.
 Offer to ask your child questions, make flashcards, review notes, or create mock tests.
-Respect your child’s study methodology until you have repeated evidence that methodology is not working.2.
+Respect your child’s study methodology until you have repeated evidence that the methodology is not working.2.
 What are some strategies for specific types of tests?

 Over your child’s educational career, he/she will be exposed to many different types of tests.
 The following suggestions for these various tests may prove helpful: